cmsamaaa/ndi-tap-2023/README.md

 ## Proposed Solution

-As such, I would like to propose **IdentifyMe**, a platform that allows individuals or business representatives to guarantee their identity during their exchange with the customers.
+As such, I would like to propose **IdentifyMe**, a platform that allows _individuals_ or _business representatives_ to guarantee their identity during their exchange with the customers.

-Individuals may apply for an identification profile by applying with MyInfo.
+_Individuals_ may apply for an identification profile by applying with MyInfo.
 Registered businesses will be able to apply for such identification profiles on behalf of their employees by applying with MyInfo Business.
 These applications will be instantly approved as their identities are guaranteed by MyInfo.

-Similar to an NRIC or driver license, these identification profile will be locally recognised as a form of identification.
-These identification profile will be used in professional context, and will only contain information that is safe for the public to see.
+Similar to an NRIC or driver license, these identification profiles will be locally recognised as a legal form of identification.
+These identification profiles will be used for professional contexts, and will only contain information that is safe for the public to see.

-Every identification profile will have a photo of the individual, an identification code, their full name, the organisation that they are representing (if applicable), and a QR code (future implementation).
+Every identification profile will have a photo of the individual, an identification code, their full name, the organisation that they are representing (if applicable).

-The customer must be allowed enter the identification code or scan the QR code (future implementation) on the platform.
+The customer must be allowed to enter the identification code on the platform.
+The platform should display the exact same identification profile.
-The platform should display the exact same identification profile, and record this interaction under the customer's contact history log to facilitate swift tracking of the individual or business representative when necessary.

 My solution aims to provide Singaporeans with a method to verify the identity of any individual or business representative in local context.
-On the other hand, these individuals and business representatives can safely assure their customers with ease, allowing better conversations to happen.
+On the other hand, these _individuals_ or _business representatives_ can safely assure their customers with ease, allowing better conversations to happen.

+## Future Improvements

+Due to time constraints, the proposed solution is only a simple prototype.
+If time is not a constraint, I would suggest adding a dynamically generated QR code on the profile, where the customer can simply scan the QR code to be shown the same identification profile of the _individuals_ or _business representative_ on their own devices.

+Simultaneously, this interaction will be logged under the customer's "contact history" to facilitate swift tracking of the individual or business representative when necessary.
+The customer will immediately receive a notification that the interaction with the _individuals_ or _business representative_ has been logged.
+Thus, should there be no notification, there is a chance that they might have encountered a fake identification profile.

+Also, developing this solution as a native app for smartphones is recommended, as it will be harder for scammers to attempt to replicate the platform and create a "phishing site" to fake their identification profiles.

 ## Architecture